Quality of Life survey 10 year review (2022)

 The GCRO celebrated the ten-year anniversary of the Quality of Life survey in 2019.
 This provided an opportunity to recognise and celebrate the enormous scope and value of the Quality of Life surveys over the years.
 It was also an opportunity to focus on areas of challenge and change, in order to develop strategies to further strengthen the survey and ensure it’s sustainability into the future.
-The Quality of Life ten year review project consists of two parts: an in-depth technical review of key aspects of survey design and implementation, which is now complete, and the preparation of a research report exploring the history and evolution of the survey.
+The Quality of Life ten year review project consisted of an in-depth technical review of key aspects of survey design and implementation, which is now complete.
 The findings of the technical review have substantially shaped the implementation of the Quality of Life Survey 6 (2020/21).

 The technical review process was structured as a series of three expert workshops, covering the topics of sampling and weighting, survey management, and questionnaire and indexing.
 Workshops were professionally facilitated by Dr Tara Polzer-Ngawato, and attended by GCRO staff and a small group of 4-5 external experts.
 Workshops were supported by preparation of detailed briefing documents compiled through careful reviews of previous Quality of Life surveys, an international landscaping exercise, literature review, and practitioner interviews.
 Prof Mark Orkin was appointed as external chair of the review process.
 He was tasked with drawing together considerations from the process as a whole, and providing the GCRO with a series of recommendations to support the sustainability and value of the project into the future.

 Following the completion of the workshops, Prof Mark Orkin prepared a comprehensive Synthesis Report, providing the GCRO with a series of recommendations covering all workshop themes.